Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

 Limited S\&P transparency approaches in GenAI have targeted general users, with the AI Nutrition Facts Label being one example~\cite{twilio_ai_nutrition_facts_website}.
 Similar to IoT label designs~\cite{emami2020ask}, the AI nutrition fact label presents a standardized summary of a GenAI model's data practices to help users quickly understand a model's data training, sharing, retention, and related practices.
 More recently, Manus~\cite{manus_trust_center} published consumer-facing information about its S\&P compliance, including independent audit reports, security controls, subprocessor disclosures, and static FAQs.
 Many of these emerging practices align with what our participants called for, further underscoring a growing need for consumer-facing transparency in GenAI.

 In summary, our work introduces an initial design space for S\&P transparency in GenAI with \textit{user-informed} design practices, aiming to help designers, developers, and researchers identify and evaluate design choices when developing S\&P transparency for end users.
-Evaluating this small set of examples suggests several emerging patterns in the current GenAI S\&P transparency landscape: across the examples, (1) most approaches are expert-facing, leaving a gap in consumer-legible disclosures that support adoption decisions and long-term use; (2) interactive modalities for S\&P communication remain underexplored; (3) timing is dominated by persistent availability, with limited support for ``just-in-time'' disclosure at decision points~\cite{egelman2009timing}; (4) most approaches primarily convey information, but do not reliably create moments for users to reflect, confirm, or revise settings before higher-risk actions; (5) independent evaluations are mostly absent; and (6) while many examples offer high granularity, fewer provide a unified experience that supports both quick summaries (low granularity) and deeper drill-down (high granularity).
+To illustrate how this design space can be applied, Table~\ref{fig:evaluation} maps a small set of existing GenAI transparency approaches to participants' desired design dimensions and information needs.
+We emphasize that this mapping is not a systematic evaluation of the GenAI transparency landscape, and future work is needed to more comprehensively examine existing tools.
+However, this illustrative comparison suggests several emerging patterns across the selected examples, although these observations should not be interpreted as statistically reliable or representative of the broader GenAI transparency ecosystem.
+Across these examples, several approaches remain expert-facing, while consumer-facing disclosures are less developed.
+Interactive S\&P communication appears limited, with most examples relying on static formats.
+Timing is also largely persistent, with less support for repeated or one-time, just-in-time disclosures at decision points~\cite{egelman2009timing}.
+In addition, most examples convey S\&P information but provide fewer opportunities for users to reflect, confirm, or revise settings before higher-risk actions.
+Independent evaluations are also limited across the examples.